wp-plugins/reveal-ids-for-wp-admin-25/readme.txt

 1. Installation finished.

 == Changelog ==

+= 1.4.5 =
+* Fixed a 'Redefining already defined constructor' bug that occured on several configurations
+* Prepwork for Language Packs

 = 1.4.1 =
 * Increased width and added word-wrap for ID columns (for long IDs)